 The Note Adjust Menu provides quick access to many note editing features with just a few taps.
 The menu can be accessed from either the Pencil () or the Select Mode () while working in the Score window.
 First tap the note to be edited.
-A small box will surround the note to be edited.
+The note will be shown in orange.
 An initial menu will pop up for stepwise pitch alteration, enharmonic equivalent change, opening the Note Properties menu, and/or deletion of your selection(s).